dl-solarity/zkit/README.md

 Creates a Solidity | Vyper verifier contract on `verifierDirPath` path, which was specified in the config.

+Two functions are available for proof verification within the contract:
+- `verifyProof`: accepts an array of public inputs for verification.
+- `verifyProofWithStruct`: allows passing public signals as a struct, enabling easier access and typization.

 ```typescript
 await multiplier.createVerifier("sol");
 ```